FreeZmaR/go-project-layout/internal/readme.md

 ---

 This sublayer contains descriptions of the business processes of the application, the service layer.
 How to describe and express the business process is up to you.
-In my example, I use interfaces that describe business processes.
+In my example, I use two interfaces to describe the process for `inbox` and `outbox`.

 The directory name for this layer is `usecase`.